-Towards Results in Education and English (TREE) is one component of the five-year Myanmar – UK Partnership for Education (MUPE) programme funded by UK-AID through the Department for International Development (DfID).
+Towards Results in Education and English (TREE) is one component of the five-year Myanmar – UK Partnership for Education (MUPE) programme funded by Foreign Commonwealth and Development Office (FCDO).
 TREE has three intended outcomes: increased competence in Education College (EC) principals and teacher educators (TEs) in implementing teacher education reforms; improved learning outcomes for student teachers (STs), particularly in English Language Teaching (ELT); and a stronger, more effective and more inclusive education system to support teacher education reforms.
 These outcomes are intended to improve student outcomes in English, improve the design and implementation of education reforms and improve linkages between educational institutions.
 The TREE outcomes will contribute to the overall MUPE desired impact and achievement of stronger more effective education systems and more relevant learning for all Myanmar’s children, equipping them for life after school.

 TREE is managed and implemented by a consortium of partners, led by the British Council with Voluntary Services Overseas (VSO), Montrose and the Open University UK.